-In connection with the Split-Off, certain outstanding Ingram Industries options (including the Options), incentive stock units ("ISUs"), and stock appreciation rights ("SARs") held by certain employees of Ingram Industries, Ingram Entertainment, and Ingram Micro were exchanged or converted to the Options.
-See "The Plan," "Management--Rollover Plan; Incentive Stock Units."
-The Company has recorded a pre-tax non-cash compensation charge of approximately \$8.9 million (\$5.4 million net of tax) in the first three quarters of 1996 related to the vested portion of certain of the Options as the terms and grants of the Options were established in the first quarter of This charge was based on the difference between the estimated fair 1996. value of such options in the first quarter of 1996 and the exercise price of such options or SARS.
-In addition, at the time of the IPO, the Company was required by applicable accounting rules to record a non-cash compensation charge with respect to the vested portion of approximately 1,300,000 formula plan Options included in the 11,000,000 shares.
-This non-cash charge was approximately \$13.4 million based on the difference between the average exercise price of \$2.63 per share and \$18.00 per share, the initial public offering price of the Common Stock.
-The Company will be required by applicable accounting rules to record additional non-cash compensation charges over the remaining vesting periods of the Options.
-These additional charges will be approximately \$1.0 million (\$0.6 million net of tax) in the aggregate for the fourth quarter of 1996, \$7.1 million (\$5.7 million net of tax) for 1997, and \$4.6 million (\$3.6 million net of tax) for 1998.
+In connection with the Split-Off, certain outstanding Ingram Industries options, incentive stock units ("ISUs"), and stock appreciation rights ("SARs") held by certain employees of Ingram Industries, Ingram Entertainment, and Ingram Micro will be exchanged or converted to options to purchase up to an aggregate of approximately 11,000,000 shares of Common Stock ("Rollover Stock Options").
+See "Management -- Rollover Plan; Incentive Stock Units."
+The Company has recorded a pre-tax non-cash compensation charge of approximately \$8.9 million (\$5.4 million net of tax) in the first three quarters of 1996 related to the vested portion of certain of the Rollover Stock Options as the terms and grants of the Rollover Stock Options were established in the first quarter of 1996.
+This charge was based on the difference between the estimated fair value of such options in the first quarter of 1996 and the exercise price of such options or SARs.
+In addition, at the time of this offering, the Company will be required by applicable accounting rules to record a non-cash compensation charge with respect to the vested portion of approximately 1,300,000 formula plan Rollover Stock Options included in the 11,000,000 shares.
+This non-cash charge will be approximately \$13.4 million based on the difference between the average exercise price of \$2.63 per share and \$18.00 per share, the initial public offering price of the Common Stock.
+The Company will be required by applicable accounting rules to record additional non-cash compensation charges over the remaining vesting periods of the Rollover Stock Options.
+These additional charges will be approximately \$1.0 million (\$0.6 million net of tax) for the fourth quarter of 1996, \$7.1 million (\$5.7 million net of tax) for 1997 and \$4.6 million (\$3.6 million net of tax) for 1998.